 P20 Talks 2018 Presenters

-Deborah McNelis, MSEd, is a Milwaukee, Minnesota USA based Early Brain Development Specialist and Founder of Brain Insights LLC.
+Deborah McNelis, M.Ed, is a Milwaukee, Wisconsin USA based Early Brain Development Specialist and Founder of Brain Insights LLC.
 Creator of the Neuro-Nurturing Interaction Packets and Naturally Developing Young Brains activity packets, she has also published Transitions for Infants & Toddlers and Transitions for Preschoolers brain packets in collaboration with Redleaf Press.

 Dina Cooper is a Sydney based Leadership Coach for Parents and Teachers with a special focus on work life balance and emotional literacy.
 Drawing on her qualifications in psychology, change management, NLP and Neuro-Semantics, she teaches self-regulation and communication skills essential for thriving in the complexities of the 21st century.

 Elly Taylor is the creator of Becoming Us: an 8 stage model that supports the transition of couples into parenthood.
 Based in Sydney, she has been a columnist for Practical Parenting, Resident Counsellor for Fairfax’s Daily Life website and served on advisory panels for Monash University, Newcastle University and the Australian Catholic University research projects.

 Emma Grey is the Canberra, ACT based author of "Wits’ End Before Breakfast!
 Confessions of a Working Mum" (2005), teen novel "Unrequited," and co-author of "I Don’t Have Time" (2017).
 Following the sudden death of her husband Jeff in 2016, Emma has also written on grief, post-traumatic growth, and the power of vulnerability and community during personal tragedy and recovery.